espinr/activioty/docs/controller/README.md

 ![Results export](../images/controller/results.jpg)

+Check the [results generated in this example](./sample_results.jsonld) –perhaps the final IRIs does not resolve, it's just an example.

 ## Implementation

 The *Controller* is developed in [Meteor](https://www.meteor.com), an open source platform for Web, mobile, and desktop applications build in JavaScript.
 The resulting mobile web application is compatible with all the latest browsers and it has been designed using the responsive web design approach, in concrete through the [Materialize CSS](http://materializecss.com/) framework.